-Raylene slapped a menu down in front of her and stood with her hands on her wide hips, waiting for her to order, shifting her weight from one foot to the other as she did.
+Raylene slapped a menu down in front of her and stood with her hands on her ample hips, waiting for her to order, shifting her weight from one foot to the other as she did.
 Charlene already knew what she wanted, but she still took her time, pretending to study the menu.
-She wanted to make Raylene stand there waiting on her to make a decision, knowing the woman was probably dying to get back in the kitchen to call and warn her brother that she was in town.
+She chose to make the woman stand there waiting, knowing that she was probably dying to get back in the kitchen to call and warn her brother that she was in town.

 “The whole town knows you fuck the quarterback, sweetheart.
 How about fucking a real man?
 I hear the quarterback’s pecker is as small as his brain.
 Bet you don’t even know it’s there.”

 She had never repeated the man’s vulgar words to anyone other than her boss.
 Especially not to the quarterback, who she loved with all her heart.
 He was the first and only one she had ever been intimate with at the time, and she couldn’t imagine anyone pleasing her more than he did.
-The idea of having anyone else touch her in the same manner disgusted her.
+The idea of having anyone else touch her disgusted her.